reeynier/reeynier.github.io/_posts/Git/2021-11-09-how-to-revert-a-git-repository-to-a-previous-commit.md

 ---
 layout: post
-title:  "How to Revert a Git Repository to a Previous Commit (Short Answer)"
+title:  "How to Revert a Git Repository to a Previous Commit"
 categories: [ Git ]
 tags: [ Git Revert ]
 similar: [ Git ]